When you are about to go live with your website on Umbraco Cloud, there are a few things you might want to consider beforehand.

 Below are a few suggestions that you might want to look into:

 While you get a lot of fantastic features with Umbraco Cloud, an SMTP server is not something that is available.
 There are many reasons for setting up an SMTP service on your Cloud project.
-An example could be if you are working with Umbraco Forms.
+For example, if you are working with Umbraco Forms.

-Working with Umbraco Forms allows you to set up email workflows which will enable you to send emails through Forms - This requires an SMTP service.
+Working with Umbraco Forms, allows you to set up email workflows which enables you to send emails through Forms - This requires an SMTP service.
 Another great use of an SMTP service is if you want to add users to your projects Backoffice.
 The service requires SMTP to be able to send the invitation from the project to the new user.
 This also applies to send emails to users who have requested a password reset.

-When you create a project on Umbraco Cloud we will generate the project URL based on the project's name and that might not be the preferred URL for your website.
+When you create a project on Umbraco Cloud, the generated project URL is based on the project's name and that might not be the preferred URL for your website.
 Therefore, you have the option to add your own hostname.

-The last step before your website is live and accessible to the public is deploying it to the Live environment.
-When everything has been tested on your development environment or locally you are ready to deploy the site to your live environment and making it public.
+The last step before your website goes live and is accessible to the public is to deploy it to the Live environment.
+When everything has been tested on your development environment or locally, you are ready to deploy the site to your live environment and make it public.

-In Trial mode, Public Access is disabled on all environments as a default and cannot be enabled.
-As soon as a subscription has been purchased, Public Access is enabled on Live with the option to disabled it again.
+In Trial mode, Public Access is disabled on all environments, by default, and cannot be enabled.
+As soon as a subscription is purchased, Public Access is enabled on Live with the option to disable it again.